sabinebertram/hugo-webmonetization-demo/webmo-demo/content/post/hugo-webmonetization.md

 I recently made my way back to San Francisco to attend San Francisco Blockchain Week 2019.
 The final event of this week was the [DeFi hackathon](https://hackathon.sfblockchainweek.io/).
 But after an amazing week of [Crypto Economics Security Conference](https://cesc.io/), [Macro.WTF](https://macro.wtf/), and [Epicenter Conference](https://sfblockchainweek.io/), not to forget about the numerous meetups and Halloween parties, I was pretty exhausted and not in the mood for a hackathon.
 I didn't want to commit to a team or a project and I also didn't have an idea myself.
 So on Friday night, after the opening ceremony, I called it a day and went back to my bed and breakfast for a good night's sleep.

-The first thought that popped into my mind the next morning was "What if could easily web monetize a Hugo static site?"
+The first thought that popped into my mind the next morning was "What if I could easily web monetize a Hugo static site?"
 It may seem weird that this is the first thing I would think of but considering the facts that (a) I also visited my friends at [Coil](https://coil.com/) during the week and that (b) I have been trying to convince my fiancé (who I call every morning) to enable web monetization on [his blog](https://papierlos-studieren.net/), this is just putting two and two together.

 ![Web Monetization](/images/webmo.png)